 Hi, I’m Rachel.

-My path has taken me from labor lawyer to real estate developer to creator of transformative experiences that elevate powerful women lawyers.
+My path has taken me from labor lawyer to real estate developer to founder.

 What I believe:

-You need an experienced guide and the right support network to reclaim who you already are.
-Let me help you find her again.
+You need a guide and the right support to reclaim who you already are.

 Our Community Guidelines